Vatsim-Scandinavia/controlcenter/README.md

 ## Deployment

-To deploy in development environment use `./deploy dev`, in production use `./deploy`.
+To deploy in development environment use `./deploy dev <container name>`, in production use `./deploy prod <container name>`.
 This will automatically put the site in maintenance mode while it's deploying and open back up when finished.

 ## Using the API
 There's an Control Center API that you can use to